-Minecraft is one of the most popular game categories on Youtube, and one of the most famous games all over the world only has 10 Million more players than League of Legends.
+Minecraft is one of the most popular game categories on Youtube, and one of the most famous games all over the world is competing with the league of legends.
 That puts a really good perspective on how big League of Legends really is.
 Are you looking for How Many Skins are in LoL?

 Teams and Players

 Several League players face the fan-fatigue that NBA or NFL players live through.
 Lebron is considered one of the best basketball players to ever live, but another basketball fan may think the opposite.

 As the esports industry grows and expands, fan views and opinions weigh heavily on players.
 Søren “Bjergsen” Bjerg is a mid laner for TSM and is considered one of the best LCS players.

 Even as Bjergsen struggled throughout the splits in the last few years, on paper, he still managed to lead the league in KDA and kills.
 This tends to be a frequent occurrence in the LCS.

 However, the narrative is slightly changing, as Yilliang “Doublelift” Peng, one of the more popular names in the NA League of Legends has shifted the spotlight over to Bjergsen.

 One of the best marksman players in the world is Gen.G’s Park “Ruler” Jae-hyuk.
 The former world champion was on Samsung’s World winning roster in 2017.
 Since that team rebranded to Gen.G, Ruler has been their franchise player.